-A vega sensitivity of I basis point means that an increase in volatility by 1 percentage point leads to a performance of 0.01% for BGMF.
+A vega sensitivity of 1 basis point means that an increase in volatility by 1 percentage point leads to a performance of 0.01% for BGMF.
 The Vega measures the sensitivity to volatility for a given instrument.
 For a given instrument, it is the derivative of its price with respect to the volatility of its underlying.
 The Investment Manager considers the Vega to be the best proxy of the Master Fund's sensitivity to volatility and believes there are no relevant indices to compare its volatility sensitivity against.

-Although interest rate is not a main asset class, it has been included in the table above to illustrate the level of hedging interest rate risk.
 Given that interest rate risks are essentially hedged, the Master Fund has low beta sensitivity versus the "Bloomberg/EFFAS" index which is a government bond market index.